oceanprotocol-archive/OEPs/15/README.md

 # Metadata Agent API

-This OEP decribes the API by which Meta Agents in the Ocean ecosystem can store and provide verifiable metadata to Ocean clients.
+This OEP describes the API by which Meta Agents in the Ocean ecosystem can store and provide verifiable metadata to Ocean clients.

-Metadata is identified by the hash of its content, i.e. a Meta Agent acts as content-addressable storage of metadata files.
+Metadata is identified by the hash of its content, i.e. a Meta Agent acts as content-addressable storage of metadata records.

+This service is primary used for storing Asset meta data, but should be open enough to provide meta data storage for other forms of metadata within the Ocean ecosystem.

 ## Change Process

 This document is governed by the [2/COSS](../2/README.md) (COSS).

 ## Language